It’s the first day of a new semester at Bond University, and I’m excited!

 Why you ask?
 For the sheer joy of learning, whilst embracing a once-in-a-lifetime opportunity to pursue my dream path.

-When I find myself overwhelmed at every start of the term, I have to remind myself of what I’ve achieved since I started uni to keep me motivated.
+When I find myself overwhelmed at every start of the term, I remind myself of what I’ve achieved since I started uni to keep me motivated.

-It had been an honour to be President of our Pacific Islanders’ Student Association and a joy to have our club nominated as one of the ‘Best Cultural Clubs’ at Bond.
+- Was honoured to be President of our Pacific Islanders’ Student Association, leading our club to be nominated as one of the ‘Best Cultural Clubs’ at Bond.

 The many struggles of being a mature-aged student become worthwhile when I step back and look at all I’ve accomplished so far.
-Even though I’ve sometimes buckled under the pressure of it all, I know my mental strength keeps me going and growing.
+Even though I’ve sometimes buckled under the pressure of it all, my mental strength has kept me going and growing.

 It has been tough, but here I am – ready to graduate on 16 June 2018 with my Bachelor of Business degree; the first one in my family to be a university graduand.
 Now, that is an exciting accomplishment for someone like me.

-If you are a current mature-aged student, I wish you all the best in your endeavours and may you overcome all that life throws at you in order to achieve your goals.
-The road is challenging but the rewards are worth it.
+If you are a current mature-aged student, I wish you all the best in your endeavours and may you overcome all the ups and downs of life in order to achieve your goals.
+The road is challenging but the rewards are certainly worth it.

 “Nothing in the world can take the place of persistence.
 Talent will not; nothing is more common than unsuccessful men with talent.
 Genius will not; unrewarded genius is almost a proverb.
 Education will not; the world is full of educated derelicts.
 Persistence and determination alone are omnipotent.
 The slogan ‘Press On’ has solved and always will solve the problems of the human race,” Calvin Coolidge, 30th president of USA (1872 – 1933).